-Attorney-based student loan modification programs often target those who struggle the most with student loans.
-This includes but is not limited to the disabled, the underemployed, those who have endured a major life setback, those facing undue hardship as a result of the loan and those who were mislead.
+The Attorney-based student loan modification program with Iron Fist Legal is for those who were misled by the school and/or those who struggle financially with student loans.
+This includes but is not limited to the disabled, the underemployed, those who have endured a major life setback, those facing undue hardship as a result of the loan and those who were lied to.
 Those who may also qualify for student loan modification include those who work for the government, have enlisted in the military, or serve as public school teachers.

 One of the reasons why attorney-based student loan modification representation is vital lies in the fact that qualification is not cut and dry.
 Wells Fargo, for example, evaluates each application on a case by case basis.
 Discover has started an interest-only repayment program that can substantially reduce monthly payments.